freedomofpress/securedrop/docs/offboarding.rst

   notifications), either directly or as a member of an email alias, remove them from those alerts and :ref:`set up someone new <ossec_guide>` to :ref:`receive those alerts <daily_journalist_alerts>`.
-- Make sure the user's organizational PGP key is revoked, if applicable, and proceed with other forms of off-boarding as appropriate to your organization.
-- (Circumstance-dependent) If you have specific concerns that the *Submission Key* has been compromised, you should :ref:`rotate the Submission Key
+- (Circumstance-dependent) If you have specific concerns that the *Submission Key* has been compromised, you should consider a full reinstall of SecureDrop.
+At minimum, you should :ref:`rotate the Submission Key
   <rotate_submission_key>`.

 Additional steps for off-boarding administrators
 ------------------------------------------------